sreha/cyclistic-bike-share-analysis/Readme.md

 ---

-## ✏️ Next Steps (Optional Ideas)

-- Build a Tableau dashboard or Shiny app for interactive filtering
-- Conduct time-series forecasting on seasonal trends
-- Perform clustering or segmentation based on user behavior

----

 ## 📫 Contact

 If you’d like to connect, discuss improvements, or collaborate on data projects, feel free to reach out via GitHub.